Shohojdhara/atomix/docs/components/button.md

 ## Overview

 The Button component provides a consistent and accessible way to create clickable elements.
-It can be rendered as a native `button` element or as other elements like links using the `as` prop for maximum flexibility.
+It can be rendered as a native `button` element or automatically as an anchor element when the `href` prop is provided.
+For maximum flexibility, you can also use the `as` prop to render as custom components (e.g., React Router's `Link`).

+The component supports `forwardRef` with both `HTMLButtonElement` and `HTMLAnchorElement` types, allowing you to access the underlying DOM element regardless of how it's rendered.

 ## Installation